xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-02-en.md

 Comment by Fathur explaining his setup:
 > I prefer ample space for hand rest.
 Coding mainly done at Macbook because of the sharpness
-> of Retina screen, and secondary monitor serve as the preview.
+> of Retina screen, and secondary monitor serves as the preview.
 I can only work properly
-> when I have proper desk and chair available.
+> when I have a proper desk and chair available.

 That's it from four more of our team members.
 We'll continue with the series in our next post with other examples from the rest of our team.